 Marypop welcomes you to Lyon!
-Leaving your country with your family to settle abroad is not an easy mission but you are not alone: we are here to guide you in this adventure!
+Leaving your country with your family to settle abroad is not an easy mission but you are not alone: Thanks to our guide of Lyon live the full adventure!

 Beyond a great professional opportunity for you, expatriation is also a very important experience for your children who will learn and grow a lot during your time abroad.
 Learning a foreign language, discovering a new culture, the open-mindedness of such an experience is very enriching for your family and will bring you a lot of memories.
 We wish you many happy years of expatriation in the land of good wines and croissants and that you have an incredible stay in the Capital of the Gauls.

 The guide of Lyon

 France’s second largest conurbation with approximately 2 million inhabitants, located at the confluence of the Rhône and Saône rivers, Lyon is an European-scale metropolis rich in history and culture and attracts many expatriates every year.
 A major economic centre in France, Lyon is the capital of the Auvergne-Rhône-Alpes region which is located in a strategic part of the territory: between the French Riviera and the Alps, 2 hours by train from Paris and close to the border with Switzerland and Italy.
 A real rallying point between the North and South of Europe, the town maintains its status as an economic and commercial crossroads.

 Lyon, the capital of gastronomy, has a foreign population of around 20%.
 It is therefore an international city, located at a crossroads where the cultures of the inhabitants and tourists mix: English, Portuguese, Italians, Germans, Chinese… are just some of the nationalities represented in Lyon, among many others!